alexkisielewicz/home-library-app/README.md

 ## Database structure

 Google Sheets service is used to store project's database in the spreadsheet.
-There are two worksheets, one to store book entries and second to store information about sorting method.
+There are two worksheets, one to store book entries and second to store information about sorting methods.

 Worksheet "library" is used to store book entries: